 World Science Festival Brisbane’s annual turtle hatching is an important conservation initiative that allows intimate access to Australia’s precious Loggerhead turtles.
 Visitors to the festival can get a rare glimpse of hatching turtles in their incubation chambers and the first moments of their ocean lives as they meet a seawater environment in specially designed tanks.

-In 2019 the Hatchery will be extended into an education program focused on the increasing threats of plastic pollutions to these special and endearing marine animals.
+In 2021 the Hatchery will also include online resources focused on the increasing threats of plastic pollutions to these special and endearing marine animals.

 This initiative is designed in collaboration with internationally renowned herpetologist Colin Limpus and Queensland Museum Senior Curator of Reptiles and Amphibians, Biodiversity Program and Chair of the Animal Ethics Committee Patrick Couper.